openvinotoolkit/openvino/docs/install_guides/installing-openvino-apt.md

    ```

-### Step 2: Install OpenVINO Runtime using the APT Package Manager
+### Step 2: Install OpenVINO Runtime Using the APT Package Manager

 OpenVINO will be installed in: `/opt/intel/openvino_<VERSION>.<UPDATE>.<PATCH>`